tobega/rps-tailspin/README.md

 To add the second player and/or make or change a move, post to games/{id}, e.g. `curl -i -d '{"name":"janet", "move":"paper"}' http://localhost:8080/games/1`

 ## Running tests
-Tests for game logic are in rps.tt and can be run by
+Tests for game logic are in rps.tt and can be run by `gradle rpsTest` or
 ```
 java -cp "lib/tailspin.jar:lib/antlr-runtime-4.8.jar" --test tailspin.Tailspin rps.tt
 ```